 Satisfactory progress in research constitutes credit for the mandatory BIOL 7021 3.0 (first year), BIOL 7022 3.0 (second year), BIOL 7023 3.0 (third year) and BIOL 7024 (fourth year) courses, which are the annual PhD Research Progress Evaluation exercises.
 All entering students develop a research proposal with their supervisor in the first two terms of their degree studies and hold a committee meeting in their first term of study.
 Progress in research is monitored by the Supervisory Committee (usually the supervisor plus two other faculty) through meetings with the student.
-The PhD Research Progress Evaluation, usually in the spring of each year, requires that students submit a written report of their research findings, present and review their research and course work progress with their supervisory committee, and satisfy the requirement of regular attendance at the graduate student seminar series and two presentations during the degree program.
+The PhD Research Progress Evaluation, usually in the spring of each year, requires that students submit a written report of their research findings, present and review their research and course work progress with their supervisory committee.
 In the event of failure to achieve satisfactory progress, the student will normally be required to withdraw from the program.

 Students may be required to take a maximum of 6 credits of graduate courses (or equivalent) in biological sciences, if this is deemed necessary to strengthen the student’s background.

 Students who transfer internally from the MSc to PhD program, (PhD preliminary Transfer Examination) must have completed the 6 credit course requirements for the MSc.